 When discussing copyright, it always helps to start off with a quick overview of the topic.
 Copyright applies to any tangible, fixed “work.”
 Examples include the text in a novel, the code in software, music lyrics and, yes, photos and images.
 The person who creates the work in question owns the right to distribute that work, to wit, the “right” to “copy” it.
 Anyone else wishing to use the work must obtain permission from the copyright owner.
-If this is not done, then the copyright holder has the right to pursue legal options based on the concept of copyright infringement.
-You can read more about copyright here.
+If you do not obtain consent, then the copyright holder has the right to pursue legal options based on the concept of copyright infringement.

-As a matter of public policy, copyrighted works may be used without the permission of the copyright owner in particular circumstances.
-These exceptions are referred to as the “fair use” exceptions.
+As a matter of public policy, you may use copyrighted works without the permission of the copyright owner in particular circumstances.
+The law refers to these instances as “fair use” exceptions.
 You will see the term thrown around in forums and social media by people who do not understand the concept or how it plays out in court.

 Fair use is a complicated concept that is highly dependent upon appellate court rulings.
 Whether fair use is a justifiable defense to an infringement claim depends on the specific facts present.
-As a very general notion, a work can be used without the permission of the copyright holder under the fair use exceptions for:
+As a very general notion, anyone can use a work without the permission of the copyright holder under the fair use exceptions for:

 - Criticism and Commentary;